evanseitz/seam-nn/README.md

 	<img src="https://raw.githubusercontent.com/evanseitz/seam-nn/main/docs/_static/seam_logo_dark.png#gh-dark-mode-only" width="250" height="250">
 </p>

 This repository contains the Python implementation of **SEAM** (**S**ystematic **E**xplanation of **A**ttribution-based **M**echanisms), an AI interpretation framework that systematically investigates how mutations reshape regulatory mechanisms.
-For an extended discussion of this approach and its applications, please refer to our manuscript, which we presented at the [ICLR 2025](https://iclr.cc/) [GEM Workshop](https://www.gembio.ai/):
+For an extended discussion of this approach and its applications, please refer to our manuscript, which is currently in review:

 * Seitz, E.E., McCandlish, D.M., Kinney, J.B., and Koo P.K.
-Decoding the Mechanistic Impact of Genetic Variation on Regulatory Sequences with Deep Learning. *Workshop on Generative and Experimental Perspectives for Biomolecular Design*, *International Conference on Learning Representations*, April 15, 2025. https://openreview.net/forum?id=PtjMeyHcTt
+Uncovering the Mechanistic Landscape of Regulatory DNA with Deep Learning. *bioRxiv*, October 8, 2025. https://www.biorxiv.org/content/10.1101/2025.10.07.681052v1

-A bioRxiv preprint is also currently underway.

 ---